-Digital Locker App
+Digital Legacy App

 While you can openly share sensitive information with your family and loved ones, there is a huge risk attached to that.
 There are numerous password managers on the market, which will make it accessible for all the family members to get access to the information that must stay in the family instantly.
-But there are numerous ways that these password sharing apps can be risky for example, anyone of your family members can lose their phone, risking all the family secrets getting into the wrong hands.
+But there are numerous ways that these password sharing apps can be risky, for example, any one of your family members can lose their phone, risking all the family secrets getting into the wrong hands.
 Instead of one person’s records being compromised, the entire family’s records are compromised.
 Plus, it would give your enemies an incentive to perhaps kidnap and get the information out of the weakest family member.

 Dead Man Switch